2013 United States House of Representatives elections

-These six off-year races featured special elections to the 113th United States Congress to fill vacancies due to resignations or deaths in the United States House of Representatives.
+These six off-year races featured special elections to the 113th United States Congress to fill vacancies due to resignations in the United States House of Representatives.
 Two were due to Congressmen taking seats in the United States Senate, one resigned to take jobs in the private sector, one resigned to take a job in the public sector, and one resigned due to an impending federal indictment regarding misuse of campaign funds.

 Summary

 All six seats were held by the party of the incumbent.